 To gain deeper insight into the spin hopping mechanism, we examined the asymmetry Dysonian lineshape parameter, $\alpha$, which is proportional to the conductance of the probed spins.
 In particular, we were interested to see if $\alpha$ followed a VRH behavior at low $T$, which is mathematically given as~\cite{Mott1993,Kamimura1989}

 where $T_0$ is the characteristic temperature and $d$ is the dimensionality of the system.
-As Fig.~\ref{Figure4} shows, ln($\alpha$) follows a linear trend with $T^{-\frac{1}{4}}$, indicating that the spins probed by ESR are undergoing phonon-assisted hopping in 3D from 3.4 to 20~K. We find from our fit that $T_0$ is 17.9$\pm$5.5~K and that $\alpha_0$ is 1.20.
-The asymptotic limit of the $\alpha$ parameter, $\alpha_0$, approaches 1 as $T\rightarrow 0$.
-This trend is expected, since the asymmetry of the ESR signal is caused by thermally-activated hopping: as the phonon density decreases, so does the asymmetry of the Dysonian.
+As Fig.~\ref{Figure3} shows, ln($\alpha$) follows a linear trend with $T^{-\frac{1}{4}}$, indicating that the spins follow a 3D VRH from 3.4 to 20~K. From our fit, $T_0$ is 17.9$\pm$5.5~K and $\alpha_0$ is 1.20.
+The asymptotic limit of the $\alpha$ parameter, $\alpha_0$, approaches 1 as $T\rightarrow 0$, since the asymmetry of the ESR signal is caused by thermally-activated hopping: as the phonon density decreases, so does the line shape asymmetry.
 The localization length, $\xi$, of the electronic wavefunction can be found from $T_0$~\cite{Kamimura1989}

 where $D(E_{\rm F})$ is the density of states around the Fermi energy, $E_{\rm F}$.
 We can estimate $D(E_{\rm F})$ by treating the defect density of states as having an energy separation that can be roughly estimated by $\Delta E$.
-Thus, $D(E_{\rm F}) \approx \frac{N(E_{\rm F})}{\Delta E} \sim 10^{19}$~states/cm$^3$-eV, where we are utilizing the spin density extracted from the Curie constant, $N(E_{\rm F}) =$ 1.14 $\times$ 10$^{16}$~spins/cm$^3$.
-From Eq.~(\ref{localization length eqn}), we estimate $\xi$ to be $\sim$100~nm, similar to previous measurements of defect-induced localization lengths in SWCNTs~\cite{GomezNatMat2005}.
-The spacing of defects, $R_{\rm d}$, can be estimated by $\left(\frac{4\pi}{3}N\right)^{-1/3}$, or $\sim$28~nm.
-A $d$ = 3 VRH behavior is expected in this wavefuncation-overlap regime ($R_{\rm d} < \xi$)~\cite{Mott1993}.
-In addition, in this regime, exchange effects may also be important, but defect concentration dependence is needed to investigate this avenue more fully.
+Thus, $D(E_{\rm F}) \approx \frac{N(E_{\rm F})}{\Delta E} \sim 10^{19}$~states/cm$^3$-eV, where we are utilizing the spin density extracted from the Curie constant, $N(E_{\rm F}) =$ 1.14 $\times$ 10$^{16}$~spins/cm$^3$~obtained in our earlier work.\cite{RiceACSNano2012} From Eq.~(\ref{localization length eqn}), we estimate $\xi$ to be $\sim$100~nm, similar to previous measurements of defect-induced localization lengths in SWCNTs.\cite{GomezNatMat2005} The spacing of defects, $R_{\rm d}$, can be estimated by $\left(\frac{4\pi}{3}N\right)^{-1/3}$, or $\sim$28~nm.
+A $d$ = 3 VRH behavior is expected in this wavefunction-overlap regime, since $R_{\rm d} < \xi$.\cite{Mott1993} Exchange effects may also be important, but a thorough defect concentration dependence is needed to investigate this avenue more fully.

 It is important to note that given the difficulty in extracting $\alpha$, the $T^{-1/4}$ trend that we are observing can be considered robust.
 We also performed traditional conductance measurements on a similarly prepared sample, and although the conductance clearly showed 3D VRH behavior, we believe that our ESR and four-point probe conductivity measurements are probing different species, since the hopping parameters do not agree and the high-$T$ trends are different.